Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass_new7.md

 ---
-title: "Week 8 Preclass -  "
+title: "Week  7Preclass -  "
-permalink: /docs/w7preclass/
+permalink:
 ---

-# Week 8 Preclass
+# Week 7 Preclass
+## Cultural Flourishing (Citizenship & Humanity)

 Please read and consider the below before start of each class.
 The questions given are only study questions not homework to be graded.